 Conditional Language Admission and the Pathway to UA Program for International Graduate Students

-International graduate applicants to The University of Alabama may be considered for conditional language admission if they do not meet the minimum score requirement of 79 on the TOEFL iBT, 6.5 on the IELTS, 59 on the PTE, or 59 on the TOEFL PBT.
+International graduate applicants to The University of Alabama may be considered for conditional language admission if they do not meet the minimum English proficiency test score requirements listed above.
 Applicants should indicate on their application if they wish to be considered for conditional language admission.
-Conditionally admitted students who have not yet met their conditions for admission are not permitted to hold an internally funded assistantship or fellowship.
+Conditionally admitted students who have not yet met their conditions for admission are not permitted to hold state funded assistantships or fellowships.

 Pathway to UA Students